 At the 2018 Grassroots Board of Directors Meeting, the 2017-2018 Board established the provision for International Regions.
 This was then ratified by the Council of Presidents at the 2018 Grassroots CoP Meeting.
 Following this, two AIAS International Regions, AIAS Latin American and AIAS Middle East, were formalized by the 2018-2019 Board of Directors.
+The 2021-2022 Board of Directors voted to recreate the original International Director positions as Regional Directors, with full voting power on the Board.
 Further information regarding International Regions can be found in Chapter 2 of the AIAS Bylaws.

-SERVING AS AN ADVISOR TO THE BOARD OF DIRECTORS
+SERVING ON THE BOARD OF DIRECTORS

-Appointed Ambassadors of the Board of Directors will serve an approximately one-year term, beginning on the first day of the 2021 Grassroots Leadership Conference, and ending at the Board of Directors meeting immediately preceding the 2022 Grassroots Leadership Conference.
-The newly-appointed members of the Board, along with the 2020-2021 President, the six newly-elected members of the Board (President, Vice President, and four Quadrant Directors), Executive Director, and three Liaisons (Appointed by the AIA, NCARB and ACSA), will comprise the 2021-2022 Board of Directors.
+Appointed Regional Directors will serve an approximately one-year term, beginning on the first day of the 2023 Grassroots Leadership Conference, and ending at the Board of Directors meeting immediately preceding the 2024 Grassroots Leadership Conference.
+The newly-appointed members of the Board, along with the 2022-2023 President, the six newly-elected members of the Board (President, Vice President, and four Quadrant Directors), Executive Director, and four Liaisons (Appointed by the AIA, NCARB, ACSA, and NOMA), will comprise the 2023-2024 Board of Directors.
 This group governs the strategic and operational aspects of the AIAS, as representatives of its membership and duly empowered executors of such authority.
 The Board collectively speaks as the leading authority on issues related to students of architecture and design, design education, and the future of the profession.
-Information regarding the positions and respective roles of the AIAS Board of Directors can be found in Chapter 3 of the AIAS Bylaws and Chapter 5 of the Rules of the Board
+Information regarding the positions and respective roles of the AIAS Board of Directors can be found in Chapter 3 of the AIAS Bylaws and Chapter 5 of the Rules of the Board.

-International Regional Ambassadors serve as voluntary advisors to the AIAS Board of Directors.
-In this, Ambassadors have an empowering and rewarding opportunity to both serve their peers and advance the organization from a larger platform.
-That said, the decision to pursue a International Regional Ambassador position should not be taken lightly, as it is a significant commitment to fulfill the obligations and duties described herein and in the governing documents of the AIAS.
-Failure to perform the obligations of the Ambassador position can result in disciplinary action, including removal from the position.
+International Regional Directors serve as voluntary members of the AIAS Board of Directors with full voting power.
+In this, Regional Directors have an empowering and rewarding opportunity to both serve their peers and advance the organization from a larger platform.
+That said, the decision to pursue a International Regional Director position should not be taken lightly, as it is a significant commitment to fulfill the obligations and duties described herein and in the governing documents of the AIAS.
+Failure to perform the obligations of the Director position can result in disciplinary action, including removal from the position.